stelle13/stelle13.github.io/_posts/2025-02-07-Some-Thoughts-on-what-I-write.md

 Now, let us consider a different perspective: social contribution—a term that my professors frequently emphasized during my college years.
 The question, "Why do universities exist?" has one universally accepted answer, agreed upon both within and outside academia:

 > <u>Academic institutions (in particular, universities) exist to cultivate talented individuals who can make society a better place and to conduct fundamental research—especially in basic sciences—that serves as the foundation for many industries.
-Ultimately, these efforts contribute to creating a better world for future generations.</u>
+Ultimately, these efforts contribute to creating a better world for future generations. - One of My College Professors </u>

 In this context, <u>applying undergraduate and graduate-level chemistry knowledge to pharmaceutical research is a meaningful way to realize the overarching educational mission of universities: social contribution</u>.
 Our society faces numerous complex challenges.
 By tackling these problems and gradually finding solutions, we can improve the quality of life for many people and achieve shared prosperity.
 As a college student with a background in chemistry, I recognize that pharmaceutical research holds immense potential to address pressing issues.